anjali-deshpande-hub/chronic_kidney_disease/README-project-2.md

 ## Introduction

-Chronic kidney disease (CKD) is a dangerous disease that can last a person’s entire life and is caused by either kidney malignancy or it can be caused by decreased kidney functioning.
-Chronic kidney disease, or CKD, is a condition in which the kidneys are so damaged that they can’t filter blood as well as they should.
-The kidneys’ main job is to get rid of waste and extra water from the blood.
-CKD means that waste has built up in the body.
-This condition is called chronic because the damage happens slowly over a long period of time.
-It is a disease that affects people all over the world.
-Diabetes, high blood pressure, and heart disease are only three of the many conditions that can lead to CKD.
-Age and gender also play a role in who gets a CKD.
-The two most common illnesses that might cause long-term damage to the kidneys are diabetes and high blood pressure.
-Therefore, the prevention of CKD can be thought of as the control of these two diseases as well.
-Because CKD does not often present any symptoms until it has progressed to a more advanced state, many people who have it do not realize they have it until it is too late.
+Chronic kidney disease (CKD) is a dangerous disease that can last a person’s entire life and is caused by either kidney malignancy or it decreased kidney functioning.
+CKD is a condition in which the kidneys are so damaged that they can’t filter blood effectively.
+The kidneys’ main job is to remove waste and excess water from the blood.
+CKD means that waste accumulates in the body.
+It is called chronic because the damage happens slowly over a long period of time.
+CKD affects people worldwide, and conditions such as diabetes, high blood pressure, and heart disease can lead to it.
+Age and gender also influence the likelihood of developing CKD.
+The two most common illnesses that might cause long-term damage to the kidneys are diabetes and high blood pressure, so controlling these diseases is crucial for CKD prevention.
+Many people with CKD do not realize they have it until it is too late, as symptoms often do not appear until the disease is advanced.
-It is possible to halt or slow the progression of this chronic disease to an end-stage where dialysis or kidney transplant are the only options to save a patient’s life.

-Early detection of the disease can lead to better outcomes – it can save lifes.
-The goal was to find certain indicators/features in the dataset that predict the diagnosis of the disease and emphasize the importance of regular testing.
+Early detection can halt or slow the progression of CKD, potentially preventing the need for dialysis or a kidney transplant.
+Identifying certain indicators in the dataset that predict CKD and emphasizing the importance of regular testing can lead to better outcomes and save lives.

 Since the dataset contains demographic information, lifestyle factors, health behaviours, environment and occupational exposures, the data analysis could potentially analyze disparities in CKD prevalence in different groups.
 It could potentially highlight inequalities in healthcare access.
-The analysis can help patients by providing them with better information so that they can make better decisions about their care.
+This analysis can help patients by providing them with better information so that they can make better decisions about their care.

-This dataset contains detailed health information for 1,659 patients diagnosed with CKD or no CKD.
-The dataset includes demographic details, lifestyle factors, medical history, clinical measurements, medication usage, symptoms, quality of life scores, environmental exposures, and health behaviors.
-Each patient is uniquely identified by a Patient ID, and the data includes a confidential column indicating the doctor in charge.
+This dataset contains detailed health information for 1,659 patients.
+Each patient is uniquely identified by a Patient ID.
+It also includes a confidential column indicating the doctor in charge.

-This project is investigating the potential of using different machine learning models for providing an early diagnosis of CKD.
-In a supervised learning environment, that uses four machine learning algorithms to successfully predict CKD.
+This project investigates the potential of using different machine learning models for providing an early diagnosis of CKD.
+In a supervised learning environment, four machine learning algorithms are employed to predict CKD accurately.

+For a detailed description of the predictors or features in this dataset and their meanings,  please refer to the Data Card section of the Kaggle link [(here)(https://www.kaggle.com/datasets/rabieelkharoua/chronic-kidney-disease-dataset-analysis)].

 ## Team members